 The death of a loved one is always tragic.
-This pain is multiplied when the death of a loved one was caused by someone else's intentional or careless act.
+This pain is multiplied when the death of a loved one was caused by someone else’s intentional or careless act.
+Often, family members are left not only with the grief, but also a large financial burden.
+A wrongful death claim allows family members to seek compensation for their loss and hold the person who caused the death accountable.

 Generally, the following people may bring a wrongful death claim against the person who caused the death: